-Bicyclists and e-scooters are required to obey traffic signs and signals Come to a complete stop at stop signs and red lights.
+Bicyclists are required to come to a complete stop at stop signs and red lights.

 Ride in the middle of the lane in slow traffic Don't ride the line.
 Get in the middle of the lanes at busy intersections and whenever you are moving at the same speed as traffic.